-Recourse Versus Non-Recourse
+Recourse Versus Nonrecourse

-In some states, many types of mortgages are non-recourse loans.
+In some states, many types of mortgages are nonrecourse loans.
 This means that the lender can foreclose on the home but take no further action against the borrower if the foreclosure sale fails to settle the debt.
 Other states have recourse laws that allow a lender to sue you for any outstanding balance owed on the loan after the foreclosure sale.
 Lenders are often able to wait several years before pursuing you in court for a past-due debt.

-If a lender takes a loss as the result of a foreclosure, the Internal Revenue Service regards that loss as a cash "gift" to the delinquent borrower.
-This sum of money is added to the borrower's taxable income.
+If a lender takes a loss as the result of a foreclosure, the Internal Revenue Service regards that loss as a cash gift to the delinquent borrower.
+This sum of money gets added to the borrower's taxable income.
 As a non-borrowing owner of a foreclosed home, this tax bill won't affect you unless the borrower is your spouse and you file your taxes jointly.
 In this case, you end up having to pay taxes on the debt write-off, even though you technically didn't benefit from the write-off since the mortgage wasn't your own debt.